 The Conolly archive, now dispersed among a number of repositories in Ireland, comprises c.
 15,000 letters and papers ranging in date from 1570 to 1953.
 It relates mainly to William Conolly (1662-1729), Speaker of the Irish House of Commons (1715-29), generally considered to be the richest man in Ireland, but also to his nephew and grandnephew.
 There is material here of national interest but also papers relating to estates in counties Kildare, Leitrim, Offaly, Meath, Westmeath, Roscommon, Donegal, Fermanagh, Wexford, Waterford, Dublin and Derry as well as estates in England and Wales.
 The book is an indispensable resource for historians of eighteenth and nineteenth century Ireland.
 ISBN 978-1-906865-09-2, xxviii + 373 pp, €45, 2010 Patrick Walsh is a post-doctoral research fellow at University College Dublin.
-Women's history The Minutes of the Ulster Women's Unionist Council and Executive Committee, 1911-40 Diane Urquhart, editor
+Women's history The minutes of the Ulster Women's Unionist Council and Executive Committee, 1911-40 Diane Urquhart, editor

 Established in 1911, the Ulster Women's Unionist Council (UWUC) attracted an unprecedented number of women into politics.
 Within a year of its inauguration the Council was the largest female political organisation Ireland had ever seen, with hundreds of thousands of members.
 Although led by members of Ulster's aristocratic elite, the Council aimed and succeeded in having both 'the peeress and the peasant' represented in its ranks.
 Formed with the primary objective of assisting male unionists resist home rule for Ireland, the UWUC quickly became a very significant propaganda, electioneering and fundraising machine.
 Taking on a more philanthropic role during the First World War, the subsequent introduction of votes for women saw the political focus of the organisation resumed with renewed vigour.
 Published here for the first time, the highly readable minutes of the Ulster Women's Unionist Council reveal the pivotal work of a unique organisation at a time of great change, not only in the history of women, but in the history of Ireland.
-ISBN 978-1-874280-93-4, xxix + 250 pp, €15, paperback, 2001 Diane Urquhart is senior lecturer in modern Irish history at the Institute of Irish Studies, University of Liverpool.
-Infanticide in the Irish Crown Files at Assizes 1883-1900 Elaine F. Farrell, editor
+ISBN 978-1-874280-93-4, xxix + 250 pp, €15, paperback, 2001 Diane Urquhart is Senior Lecturer in modern Irish history at the Institute of Irish Studies, University of Liverpool.
+Guides to sources and repositories Infanticide in the Irish Crown Files at Assizes 1883-1900 Elaine F. Farrell, editor

 This book presents records relating to 115 suspected infant murder and concealment of birth cases detected in Ireland between 1883 and 1900.
 The material transcribed in this volume, taken from the Crown Files at Assizes held at the National Archives of Ireland, comprises 1,140 witness statements sworn before coroners and magistrates.
 Statements from police officers, doctors and the suspect's wider social circle provide much detailed information about the operation of the legal system and the lived realities of nineteenth-century Ireland.
-They highlight contemporary attitudes towards illegitimacy, single mothers and the extent to which an unwanted pregnancy impacted upon entire households.
-This text offers a unique insight into the intimate lives of some of Ireland's inhabitants during the late nineteenth century.
-ISBN 978-1-906865-23-8, xxviii + 545 pp, €65, 2012 Elaine Farrell is a lecturer at the School of History and Anthropology, Queen's University, Belfast.
+ISBN 978-1-906865-23-8, xxviii + 545 pp, €65, 2012 Elaine Farrell is Senior Lecturer at the School of History, Anthropology, Philosophy and Politics, Queen's University Belfast.
 The increasing visibility of often overlooked historical actors underpins...
-Farrell's edited collection of the prosecution records for 115 trials for infant murder or concealment of birth... this is an important volume. - DIANE URQUHART, IRISH HISTORICAL STUDIES The Drennan-McTier letters Jean Agnew, editor
+Farrell's edited collection of the prosecution records for 115 trials for infant murder or concealment of birth... this is an important volume. - DIANE URQUHART, IRISH HISTORICAL STUDIES Elaine Farrell has done a great job in locating these infanticide records in a wider socio-economic and cultural milieu, and this fascinating volume will be invaluable to anyone teaching and researching legal, criminal, social and gender history in the late nineteenth century' - CIARA BREATHNACH, UNIVERSITY OF LIMERICK The Drennan-McTier letters Jean Agnew, editor